 This biopic focuses on the relationship of Ernie Davis (1939-1963), a gifted African-American athlete, and his coach from 1958 to 1962 at Syracuse University, Ben Schwartzwalder (1909-1993).
 Schwartzwalder recruits Davis with the help of All-American running back, Jim Brown.
 The civil rights movement is gaining steam; Davis experiences prejudice on campus, in town, and on the field, sometimes from teammates.
 How he handles it and how he challenges Schwartzwalder to stand up for his players provide a counterpoint to several great seasons that lead first to a national championship and then to the Heismann Trophy.
 Written by

-Enroute to Dallas for the Cotton Bowl, the Syracuse team is shown in several shots as riding in one bus, and with empty seats no less.
-No college football team could fit in one bus, and by the 1960s football and basketball teams routinely were flying to game sites especially for distances as great as between Syracuse, NY, and Dallas, Texas.
+When the Syracuse team is going to Dallas for the Cotton Bowl, several shots show the team on one bus with empty seats.
+No college football team could fit on one bus.
+By the 1960s, football and basketball teams routinely flew to far-off game sites.
 See more »

 Was this review helpful to you?